chaudron/ovs_perf/README.md

                tmux tuned-profiles-cpu-partitioning wget
 ```

+### Tweak the kernel
 Rather than using the default 2M huge pages we configure 32 1G pages.
+You can
-You can adjust this to your systems specifications.
+adjust this to your system's specifications.
+In this step we also enable iommu
+needed by some of the DPDK PMD drivers used by T-Rex:

 ```
-sed -i -e 's/GRUB_CMDLINE_LINUX="/GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=32 /'  /etc/default/grub
+sed -i -e 's/GRUB_CMDLINE_LINUX="/GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=32 iommu=on intel_iommu=pt /'  /etc/default/grub
 grub2-mkconfig -o /boot/grub2/grub.cfg
 ```